Struggles of transport stocks transmit caution to market

 In a late-cycle economic environment, Hartford said, “until there’s confidence that growth rates are going to bottom and re-accelerate, transport stocks and cyclically sensitive stocks in general” tend to lag the broader market.

-Among the Dow transports, airline, trucking and package delivery stocks generally have underperformed the S&P 500’s 11% gain in 2019.
-For example, UPS shares are off about 2% this year, United Continental Holdings shares have dropped 5%, while shares of J.B.
-Hunt Transport Services have slumped 8%.
+Among the Dow transports, airline, trucking and package delivery stocks generally have underperformed the S&P 500’s 9.8% gain in 2019.
+For example, UPS shares are off 4.7% this year, United Continental Holdings Inc has dropped 7.3%, while J.B.
+Hunt Transport Services Inc has slumped 8.5%.

-But rail stocks have fared better, with Union Pacific shares climbing over 22% in 2019, and Norfolk Southern rising 32%.
+But rail stocks have fared better, even with Thursday’s Mexico tariff threat, with Union Pacific climbing 20.7% in 2019, and Norfolk Southern Corp rising 30.5%.

 Rail companies have demonstrated efficiency through cost-cutting and other means, according to Hartford.
 They also do not face the same level of perceived structural threats to their overall businesses from Amazon.com Inc that package-delivery and trucking companies do, he said.